| CloserLook > John > John 17:1-26 |

 I

-think Jesus is just waiting to show us around His heaven, "that they may behold my glory,
+think Jesus is just waiting to show us around His heaven, "that they may behold my glory, which thou hast given me.”

-someday, Jesus will bring us home.
+someday Jesus will bring us home.

 Some

-day, His home will be our home.
+day His home will be our home.

 And